rapid7/metasploit-framework/GSoC-2017-Mentor-Organization-Application.md

 **Why does your org want to participate in Google Summer of Code?**

-Most Metasploit contributors are already fairly established in their careers as penetration testers or exploit developers.

 **How will you keep mentors engaged with their students?**